Koujeng Leima

-Koujeng Leima is a goddess in Sanamahism, the indigenous religion of Manipur.
+Koujeng Leima (ꯀꯧꯖꯦꯡ ꯂꯩꯃ) is a goddess in Sanamahism, the indigenous religion of Manipur.
 She is a wife of God Koupalu.
 She was a tribal woman, but later worshipped by the Meiteis as a goddess.

 She is one of the nine goddesses (laibenthous) who participated in the festival of God Thangjing.

 Mythology

 Legends say that Koujeng Leima is a tribal woman, so she has a separate home and is not allowed to participate in the assembly of the gods and goddesses at the Lai Haraoba of God Koubru.
 In the evening of the day of the Lai Lamthokpa ceremony, the God Koubru, his wife, his son, and his daughter-in-law visited the shrine of goddess Koujeng Leima.

 Worship

 One day of the Lai Haraoba of God Koubru is especially shifted to the abode (pantheon) of Goddess Koujeng Leima.
 It is done in her honor.
 In the shrine of goddess Koujeng Leima, every single events done at other days will be re-enacted.

 During the period of political turmoil in September, 2009, many pilgrims offered prayers to Koujeng Leima in her sacred shrine of the Koujeng Leima Lairembi Laiphamlen in Sekmai.
 They invoked her for the success of the movement led by the Apunba Lup and for the restoration of peace in Manipur.